 Level 1 RM Level 2 RM Level 3 RM Total RM

+2024

+Financial assets at FVTPL:

+- Unquoted collective investment

+scheme = - 410,990 - 410,990

+2023

-31.07.2023 Financial assets at FVTPL: - Unquoted collective
+Financial assets at FVTPL:

+- Unquoted collective investment

-investment scheme 116,660 - 116,660
+scheme - 116,660 - 116,660

 Financial instruments that trade in markets that are not considered to be active but are valued based on quoted market prices, dealer quotations or alternative pricing sources supported by observable inputs are classified within Level 2.
 These include unquoted collective investment scheme.
 As Level 2 instruments include positions that are not traded in active markets and/or are subject to transfer restrictions, valuations may be adjusted to reflect illiquidity and/or non-transferability, which are generally based on available market information.
 The Fund's policies on valuation of these financial assets are stated in Note 2(b).